-A great resource you can check out to help you create a more polished, niche-specific brand is my Best Selling E-book, “The Fundamentals to Building Your Brand Online.”
+A great resource you can check out to help you create a more polished, niche-specific brand is my Best Selling E-book, “The Millennial’s Guide to Making More Money Online.”

 Many customers have reached out to me regarding this e-book and how it has helped them create more polished, strategic, and meaningful brands.
 I HIGHLY recommend it!

 In order to even get on a Brand’s radar, you must first implement the strategy of creating “sample content.”